halilozercan/SMP/README.md

 ## Connection

 This protocol should only be used in TCP communication.
 It is a high-level abstraction in terms of data types.
-This protocol heavily relies on string representation.
-It is not suitable to transfer raw data.
+The protocol uses a schema similar to HTTP but it uses YAML serialization to achieve many kind of data transfers.

 ## Message

-- A message can be at most 1460 bytes
 - Each message contains header and body parts.
-- Unicode is only allowed in body part.
+- Unicode is allowed in any part of the message.
-- Long messages can be multi-parted.
-If a received message is not complete, it is assumed to be continuing in the next socket message.
+- SMP supports continous messages because it is already a continous connection.
+ - Parted messages point out this property by providing 'cont-part' header field, e.g. _i_ th part has a header field "cont-part":"i"
+ - Last part is specified by adding '-end' to this header, e.g. "cont-part":"27-end"
+ - Every received part should trigger a part complete callback in implementation.
+When whole message is received including '-end' part, complete message receive should trigger.

 ### Header

 Header can contain information about the client, message itself and connection properties.
-A header must fit in one TCP message.
-Any header information that is longer than 1460 bytes should be recognized as invalid.

-- Header is essentially a map of ```<String, String>``` entries that are formatted in JSON.
+- Header is essentially a map of ```<String, String>``` entries.
 - Starts at the beginning of the message, ends with first new line('\n') character.
 - All the header fields that are described in this document are optional.